KM-RoBoTa/KMR_dxl/README.md

 - dynamixel API
 - yaml-cpp

+The documentation explaining how to use the library can be found [here](docs/markdown_sources/mainpage.md).

-How to use: go to the KMR_dxl folder, then:
+To compile the library: go to the KMR_dxl folder, then:
 ```bash
 mkdir build
 cd build